aws/aws-lambda-dotnet/Blueprints/BlueprintDefinitions/vs2022/AnnotationsServerless-Image/template/src/BlueprintBaseName.1/Readme.md

 ### Parameter Attributes

 * FromHeader
-    * Map method parameter to HTTP header value
+    * Map method parameter to HTTP header value.
 * FromQuery
-    * Map method parameter to query string parameter
+    * Map method parameter to query string parameter.
 * FromRoute
-    * Map method parameter to resource path segment
+    * Map method parameter to resource path segment.
 * FromBody
     * Map method parameter to HTTP request body.
 If parameter is a complex type then request body will be assumed to be JSON and deserialized into the type.
 * FromServices
-    * Map method parameter to registered service in IServiceProvider
+    * Map method parameter to registered service in IServiceProvider.